Let's integrate our SDK in few minutes

-With CONTUS MirrorFly Chat SDK for Android, you can efficiently integrate the desired real-time chat features into a client app.
+With CONTUS MirrorFly Chat SDK for Android, you can easily add real-time chat features to your client app within 30 minutes.

-Note : If you're looking for the fastest way in action with CONTUS MirrorFly Chat SDKs, then you need to build your app on top of our sample version.
-Simply download the sample app and commence your app development.
-To download sample app click here
+Note : If you're looking for the fastest way to build your app’s UI with MirrorFly Chat SDKs, you can use our sample apps.
+To get our sample apps, click here

 The requirements for chat SDK for Android are: